 The Developer’s name, email address, address, telephone number and Payment Information will potentially be collected by the Issuer.
 As this information may be “Personal Information,” the Issuer will include a collection notice with these Terms as required by the Freedom of Information and Protection of Privacy Act (British Columbia) each time an Opportunity is posted in the Repository.

-OR [INSERT ONE BOX AND REMOVE THIS TEXT]:
+[OR: INSERT ONE BOX AND REMOVE THIS TEXT]:

 The Developer’s name, email address, address ,telephone number and Payment Information (all of which may be “Personal Information”) is being collected by the Ministry of [Insert Here] for the purposes of confirming your acceptance of the Terms and providing Payment.
 This information is being collected by the Ministry of [Insert Here] pursuant to section [Insert Here] of the Freedom of Information and Protection of Privacy Act (British Columbia) for the purposes stated above and any questions concerning the collection of your Personal Information may be directed to: [Insert Ministry contact information, including title, business address and business telephone number].

+Schedule “A” - Contract Terms

+Introduction

+The Contractor will have the potential to receive a Payment in accordance with the Opportunity and the Acceptance Criteria.

+To be eligible for Payment relating to an Opportunity, the Contractor must provide the Issuer with the Payment Information and submit the Pull Request to the Repository of the Opportunity in the Submission Period.

+Throughout the Contract Terms, including the Introduction, the following definitions apply:

+“Acceptance Criteria” means the requirements and specifications necessary for a Pull Request to be considered, reviewed and potentially accepted for a Payment, as set out in the Opportunity;

+“Affected Party” means either the Contractor or the Issuer if prevented from performing that party’s obligations in accordance with these Contract Terms by an Event of Force Majeure;

+“BC Developers’ Exchange” means the BC Developers’ Exchange Web site located at www.bcdevexchange.org, and any services associated with the BC Developers’ Exchange;

+“Contribution” means the work, such as source code, offered by the Contractor in a Pull Request;

+“Contractor” means the party announced by the Issuer on GitHub to exclusively enter into the Contract Terms for the Opportunity;

+“Event of Force Majeure” means one of the following events:

+a natural disaster, fire, flood, storm, epidemic, or power failure;

+a war (declared and undeclared), insurrection or act of terrorism or piracy;

+a strike (including illegal work stoppage or slowdown) or lockout; or

+a freight embargo

+if the event prevents a party from performing the party’s obligations in accordance with these Terms and is beyond the reasonable control of that party.

+“Issuer” means the Province or a Public Sector Entity, as applicable;

+“GitHub” means the third party source code repository hosting service where Opportunities will be posted by the Issuer;

+“License” means the terms and conditions regarding the use, modification and sharing of the content in a Repository;

+“License File” means the file in the Repository that contains the License attached to the Opportunity;

+“Master Branch” means the Issuer’s main branch associated with an Opportunity on GitHub;